djipco/webmidi/website/api/classes/Output.md

 Sends an **active sensing** real-time message.
 This tells the device connected to this port that the connection is still good.
-Active sensing messages should be sent every 300 ms if there was no other activity on the MIDI port.
+Active sensing messages are often sent every 300 ms if there was no other activity on the MIDI port.